tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-1. Jamming on the drums once experienced reminds me of the unlimited joy of playing in a pool as a kid
+1. Express how jamming on the drums reminds me of the unlimited joy of playing in a pool as a kid